KC7-Foundation/kc7_data/Castle&Sand/castleandsand.com.md

   2. Select your database.
 	- Expand the dropdown arrow next to the Castle&Sand database.
-	- Click on the **Castle&Sand** database.
+	- Click on the **CastleSand** database.
 Once you’ve done this, you should see the database highlighted- this means you’ve selected the database and are ready to query the tables inside.

 Note: It’s very important that you use the Castle&Sand database for all questions while you’re investigating activity at Castle&Sand!
 If you choose the wrong database, you won’t be able to answer questions correctly.